mattcarlotta/nvda-fcontrl/README.md

 HOW TO INSTALL
 * Install python
-  &nbsp;&nbsp;sudo apt-get install python #on debian based distros
+  `sudo apt-get install python #on debian based distros`
 * Install matplotlib
-  &nbsp;&nbsp;sudo apt-get install python-matplotlib #on debian based distros
+  `sudo apt-get install python-matplotlib #on debian based distros`
 * Add the following line in section "Device" of /etc/X11/xorg.conf
-  &nbsp;&nbsp;Option         "Coolbits" "4"
+  `Option         "Coolbits" "28"` or `- nvidia-xconfig --enable-all-gpus && nvidia-xconfig --cool-bits=28`

 HOW TO START
 Open a terminal in the folder containing both nvidia-gui.py and nvidiafanspeed.py then execute:
-&nbsp;&nbsp;python nvidia-gui.py
+`python nvd-contrl.py`